nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 - Determine the final file size of output resources like bundle.js and styles.css
 - Profile and performance-critical parts of your application since the built version of the app will generally be slightly more performant than the development version

 The production configuration is most easily used by running `npm run build`.
 However, npm is aware of the keyword `build` and will run the `prebuild` command if one exists.
-In our case we use `prebuid` to clean the output distribution area using `npm run clean-dist` and then run `npm run build:html` which runs `scripts/buildHtml.js` which reads in `src/index.html` and prepends a link to `styles.css` to the head (`styles.css` is the combined styles output by production webpack).
+In our case we use `prebuild` to clean the output distribution area using `npm run clean-dist` and then run `npm run build:html` which runs `scripts/buildHtml.js` which reads in `src/index.html` and prepends a link to `styles.css` to the head (`styles.css` is the combined styles output by production webpack).

 After `prebuild` has successfully run, npm will run `scripts/build.js`.
 This script configures webpack using the production configuration and runs webpack to create the final bundled output.

 After the build has run, npm automatically looks for a script called `postbuild` which we also have specified in `package.json`.
-Now `scripts/postbuild.sh` runs and copies over `src/default-data` and `assets/*` into the output `dist` directory so they can be accessed asyncronously after application load.
+Now `scripts/postbuild.sh` runs and copies over `src/default-data` and `assets/*` into the output `dist` directory so they can be accessed asynchronously after application load.

 Now you should have a completed production application inside of `dist` that you can run anywhere.
 If you would like to open the production application using the server provided by CMC you can run `npm open:dist` which uses browserSync (with hot module replacement and livereload disabled).
 You can also run `npm run build:open` to have the server automatically start after build success.

 ##### Brief Note on Cesium + Webpack Integration
 Most libraries are easily used with Webpack but on occasion some libraries require a bit more work, such as complex libraries like CesiumJS.
-CesiumJS uses lots of extra assets and doesn't fit the typical mould of a javascript library, meaning you can't just `import cesium` and be done.
+CesiumJS uses lots of extra assets and doesn't fit the typical mold of a javascript library, meaning you can't just `import cesium` and be done.
 The following steps from CesiumJS.org were used as basis for integration with CMC webpack setup https://cesiumjs.org/2016/01/26/Cesium-and-Webpack/.
-In short, webpack recieves a few config tweaks, the main CesiumJS javascript file is loaded using the webpack script loader which executes the script once in global context, and Cesium requests extra static resources on demand from the assets folder.
+In short, webpack receives a few config tweaks, the main CesiumJS javascript file is loaded using the webpack script loader which executes the script once in global context, and Cesium requests extra static resources on demand from the assets folder.

 ### Brief Note on Serving CMC
 CMC ships with a BrowserSync server used to serve development and production versions locally.
 BrowserSync is great for development and testing but is not ideal for real world production use.
 Instead, use whatever static file server you're comfortable with like NGINX or Apache to serve your production /dist bundle.